R language utility functions with astronomical application

 FITS file utilities

 Functions in FITSio read multi-dimensional arrays (images and image cubes) and bintables, and write a multi-dimensional array (image or image cube) data.
-The function contains sub-functions that can read and parse headers and read image and binatbles independently.
+The function contains sub-functions that can read, edit, and parse headers and read image and binatbles independently.
 For usage and examples see the comments at the top of the file.
 Within these extension types, the only known incompleteness is the absence of bit, complex and array descriptor data types for bintables.
-Package description and help files are here.
-FITSio is available as a CRAN package directly through R or from the website, or here:

 FITS is the Flexible Image Transport System, a common file format in astronomy.
 Further information, including format specifications and example files, is available at http://fits.gsfc.nasa.gov/ and http://www.cv.nrao.edu/fits/, among other places.